brillout/goldpage/docs/readme.template.md

 !INLINE ./snippets/warning-advanced.md

-> This section assumes that you know what an MPA is.
+> :warning: This section is only meant for readers that know what an MPA is.

->
+> :warning: You can use Goldpage and create a prototype without knowing what an MPA is.

+We recommend to not spend time learning about the different app types, instead we recommend to start writing a prototype and worry about this later.

+And, instead of reasoning in terms of "app types" we recommend to reason in terms of:
+- "Do I need my page to be rendered to HTML?", which we elaborate at !VAR|LINK RENDER_WHEN.
+- "Do I need browser-side routing?", which we elaborate at !VAR|LINK CONTROL_ROUTING.

+And we recommend to start asking yourself these two questions only after you encounter problems.
+These two questions will eventually feel more natural than "Do I want an MPA, SPA, BFA, SSR app, or static website?".
+Goldpage's default settings works for most cases.

-> You do not need to know what an MPA is nor do you need to read this section to create an app with Goldpage.
+If you know what an MPA is and you already know

-An MPA is what Goldpage builds by default:
- -
- - The routing Your page config routes are done on is server-side routing.
+For those
+This section is meant for a reader that knows what an MPA is and already knows that an MPA is what he needs.

-You don't have to do anything to get an MPA: by default,
+You don't need to do anything to get an MPA as, by default, an MPA is what Goldpage builds by default:
-Goldpage builds an MPA.

-That's because
+ - By default, a page is rendered only in the browser (`renderToDom: true` and `renderToHtml: false` at).
-By default,
+ - By default, pages are routed server-side routed.
+(It

-Goldpage sets `renderToDom: true` and `renderToHtml: true` to your page config.
-The
-That's because the default values
+These two
 For more information about `renderToHtml` and `renderToDom` An MPA is what you get by default.

-The default values are `renderToDom: true` and `renderToHtml: false` which corresponds to what a MPA does.
+The default values are `renderToDom: true` and `renderToHtml: false` which corresponds to what an MPA does.

 At !VAR|LINK RENDER_WHEN we explain what the page configs `renderToDom` and `renderToHtml` mean.

 For more information about `

-Note that a MPA is basically the same than an SPA but with improved performance.
+Note that an MPA is basically the same than an SPA but with improved performance.

 If you are curious, we elaborate more about what SPA and MPA means then check.